andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-02-gelfands-algebra-chunk-12-the-hard-ones.md

 That solves our $ab^3$ problem, but now we have two negative $a^2b^2$s.
 That sucks.
 Both options failed us.
 It seems we're screwed.

-But before we get pulled into the Sough of Despond, lets see if we can pull any good from this.
+But before we get pulled into the Sough of Despond, let's see if we can pull any good from this.

+## Trick Clarifications Arising
+### When Factoring with _Odd Powers_ Ask "What Gives a Zero Result?"
-It turns out that to use this trick - the one which until now had felt pretty generally-awesome - you need to be working with an _odd_ power, because that gives you an odd number of terms to work with at the key step.
+It turns out that to use the "Ask 'What Gives a Zero Result'" trick - the one which until now had felt pretty generally-awesome - you need to be working with an _odd_ power, because that gives you an odd number of terms to work with at the key step.
 If you're working with even powers, you're out of luck as you can't get the positives and negatives to match up.

-But what about the other power-move Gelfand showed us: The one where $(a^4 - b^4) = (a - b)(a + b)(a^2 + b^2)$?
+But what about the other power-move Gelfand showed us in Problem 115: The one where $(a^4 - b^4) = (a - b)(a + b)(a^2 + b^2)$?

 That's a nice option of a first step for us (albeit with the wrong sign as the starting point) but even if we solved that, we would still get left with $(a^2 + b^2)$ which feels like we should be able to factor it further.
+Hmmm.

-And now we're jumping ahead because Gelfand is about to get round to this after giving us a hint to solve our problem - trying $2a^2b^2$.
+But wait, we're jumping ahead because Gelfand is about to get round to this after giving us a hint to solve our problem - trying $2a^2b^2$.
 Let's see what happens

 $$a^4 + b^4 = $$